 Playa de las Arenas — Rocky Coves & Marine Life

 Between the marina and Castillo village, the coastline turns into a sheltered bay dotted with rocks perfect for snorkelling.
-The water is clear and surprisingly biodiverse: bass, wrasse, octopus, crabs, lobsters, and anemones inhabit the rocky outcrops.
+The water is clear and surprisingly biodiverse: bass, wrasse, octopus, crabs, and anemones inhabit the rocky outcrops.
 Even in summer, when Sabinillas beach is packed, you'll find stretches here with just a handful of swimmers.

 Facilities: Very limited.
 No lifeguards on the rocky sections, though the marina area has basic services.
 Bring your own water and snacks.
 The reward is genuine solitude and outstanding snorkelling.